wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    * Test Data Management (TDM) communicates with a TDM Repository
    * Tosca CI Remote Execution Service communicates with a Tosca CI Client on a Build server
    * Tosca Distribution Agent coordinates with Tosca Server and License server
-   * Its Engines 3.0 is used to perform GUI and non-GUI tests and its TBox framework containing (tree-like) hierarchically structured XModules to steer test objects.
+   * Its Engines 3.0 is used to perform GUI and non-GUI tests and its TBox framework containing (tree-like) hierarchically structured XModules to <strong>steer</strong> test objects.

 Tosca (IIS) Server has a REST API Service and Tosca Workspaces working with the License Server and Tosca Connect.